Oxygem/stacksetup.com/Afterburst/welcome.md

 KVM VPS:

     This section is specifically for KVM.
-Our KVM services don't come with the OS preinstalled, so you'll need to install it over VNC.
-You'll be able to do this in the VPS control panel by following these steps:
+Our KVM services come either pre-installed via a template, or unconfigured with an ISO loaded.
+You can choose a template by selecting Reinstall in the VPS control panel, or mount an ISO.
+If you choose to mount an ISO, you'll be able to install your OS by following these steps:

 	1) Mount the ISO you'd like to install (E.g. CentOS Minimal) to the CD/DVD drive.
 	2) Reboot your VPS